Tetrad formalism

-The privileged tetradic formalism also appears in the deconstruction of higher dimensional Kaluza–Klein gravity theories and massive gravity theories, in which the extra-dimension(s) is/are replaced by series of N lattice sites such that the higher dimensional metric is replaced by a set of interacting metrics that depend only on the 4D components.
+The privileged tetradic formalism also appears in the dimensional deconstruction of higher dimensional Kaluza–Klein gravity theories and massive gravity theories, in which the extra-dimension(s) is/are replaced by series of N lattice sites such that the higher dimensional metric is replaced by a set of interacting metrics that depend only on the 4D components.
 Vielbeins commonly appear in other general settings in physics and mathematics.
 Vielbeins can be understood as solder forms.

 Mathematical formulation

 The tetrad formulation is a special case of a more general formulation, known as the vielbein or n-bein formulation, with n=4.
 Vielbein is spelled with an "l", not an "r": in German, "viel" means "many", not to be confused with "vier", meaning "four".